 14. Use Information Gap to Create a Craving for More Content

-There has to be that piece of information, that exists in every niche, that everybody seems to be using but no one really know how it’s done or what it’s about.
+There has to be that piece of information, that exists in every niche, that everybody seems to be using but no one really knows how it’s done or what it’s about.
 So maybe it’s time to clarify it.

 That’s when you come in.
-Under the pretense of delivering a more in-depth approach of something everybody knows, you can solve the issue of the elephant in the room.
+Under the pretense of delivering a more in-depth approach to something everybody knows, you can solve the issue of the elephant in the room.
 If it’s too much to cover in one email, you can easily create a series and satisfy an informational hole that has kept your prospects from growing in business intelligence.
 It’s not easy to serve the social greater good, and it clearly takes a lot of precious time, but it’s efficient most of the times if you take it seriously.

 15. Use Educational Emails to Re-engage Prospects That Slipped Away

 It’s not uncommon for prospects to lose interest in your content, even though they may be directly interested or even involved in the niche that you are active on.
 This can happen as a result to various reasons.
-Either because they got so used to the style of your content and it doesn’t spark interest anymore, or because you have changed something they liked a lot, or sometimes because you have become too aggressively promotional.
+Either because they got so used to the style of your content and it doesn’t spark their interest anymore, or because you have changed something they liked a lot, or sometimes because you have become too aggressively promotional.
 So make it up to them.

-However, there is always one category of emails that will be opened, even if your regular newsletter or mailing style is a little too aggressive – and that is the educational email.
-The chances are that most of the people who are actively passionate about staying in touch with the latest news in your niche will maintain long term interest in educational emails that are meant to fill in background informational needs.
+However, there is always one category of emails that will be opened, even if your regular newsletter or mailing style is a little too aggressive and that is the educational email.
+The chances are that most of the people who are actively passionate about staying in touch with the latest news in your niche will maintain long-term interest in educational emails that are meant to fill in background informational needs.

 16. Focus Your Copy on the Customer’s Interests, Not on Your Product